milesnov/developer/openai-with-oracle/setup/setup.md

 ### Objectives

+* Clone workshop code
 * Provision an Oracle Database
-* Install SQlCl client for convenient administration
+* Install SQLcl client for convenient administration of database
+* Run scripts in SQLcl to setup database user, tables, and JSON duality views
+* Configure access to Oracle Cloud services including keys and config file
-* Clone workshop code
+* Build the workshop code so that it is ready for later labs
-* Execute setup

 ### Prerequisites